moq-wg/moq-transport/draft-ietf-moq-transport.md

 ({{model-track}}).
 Objects within a group SHOULD NOT depend on objects in other groups.
 A group behaves as a join point for subscriptions.
 A new subscriber might not want to receive the entire track, and may instead opt to receive only the latest group(s).
-The sender then selectively transmits objects based on their group membership.
+The publisher then selectively transmits objects based on their group membership.

 ## Track {#model-track}

 A track is a sequence of groups ({{model-group}}).
-It is the entity against which a consumer issues a subscription request.
-A subscriber can request to receive individual tracks starting at a group boundary, including any new objects pushed by the producer while the track is active.
+It is the entity against which a subscriber issues a subscription request.
+A subscriber can request to receive individual tracks starting at a group boundary, including any new objects pushed by the publisher while the track is active.

 ### Track Naming and Scopes {#track-name}